 A Tough Race to Predict

 In many ways, the Ascot Challenge Cup is exactly what you would want from a handicap on the flat.
-The trip is very demanding, the prize money (which reached £180,000 in 2019) helps to attract a full complement of 18 runners and it is always a highly competitive race.
+The trip is very demanding, the prize money (which was £180,000 in 2023) helps to attract a full complement of 18 runners and it is always a highly competitive race.

 Although the class of winners has been trending upwards along with the increase in prize money, winning favourites remain far from the norm.
 Indeed, recent renewals have seen almost as many horses go in at double figure odds than right at the top of the betting.